Limiting absorption principle for discrete Schr{\"o}dinger operators with a Wigner-von Neumann potential and a slowly decaying potential: Basics of the abstract classical and weighted Mourre theories

 \subsection{The Mourre estimate}

 Let $I$ be an open interval and assume $T \in \mathcal{C}^1(A)$.
 We say that the \textit{Mourre estimate} holds for $T$ on $I$ if there is $\gamma > 0$ and a compact operator $K$ such that

 in the form sense on $\text{Dom}[A] \times\text{Dom}[A]$.
 We say that the \textit{strict Mourre estimate} holds for $T$ on $I$ if \eqref{Mourre K} holds with $K=0$.
 Assuming the estimate holds over $I$, $T$ has at most finitely many eigenvalues in $I$, and they are of finite multiplicity, while if the strict estimate holds $T$ has no eigenvalues in $I$.
 This is a direct consequence of the Virial Theorem, see \cite[Proposition 7.2.10]{ABG}.
 Let $I(E;\epsilon)$ be the open interval of radius $\epsilon>0$ centered at $E \in \R$.
-If the strict Mourre estimate holds for $T$ on some interval containing $E$, one considers the function $\varrho_{T}^A :\R \mapsto \overline{\R}$:
+One considers the function $\varrho_{T}^A :\R \mapsto \overline{\R}$:

 It is known for example that $\varrho_{T}^A$ is lower semicontinuous and $\varrho_{T}^A(E) < \infty$ if and only if $E \in \sigma(T)$.
 For more properties of this function, see \cite[chapter 7]{ABG}.